 From 2005 to 2008 Bob worked for MTV Networks International.

 From 2008 onwards, Bob served in the UK Armed Forces.
 He was mobilised or placed on Full Time Reserve Service (FTRS) for nearly a decade until his selection as a parliamentary candidate in the 2017 election, at which time he resigned his full-time service and returned to the Army Reserve.

 Bob was initially mobilised in 2008, deploying to Iraq.
-He served out of the main operating base in at Basra Airport.
+He served out of Basra Airport.
 Over eight months (parts of Op TELIC 12 and 13), he deployed on over 20 operations during his tour, mainly focused on extended patrolling through the villages around the southern Basra marshes and parts of Basra city, meeting local village elders and providing atmospherics reporting for the UK Command.
 After his tour Bob was remobilised and asked to remain in the Armed Forces on full-time service.
-He deployed on four occasions to Afghanistan for one to four month tours.
+He deployed on four occasions to Afghanistan for tours of between one to four months.
 He was based out of Lashkar Gah, and Nad-e Ali.
 He also served on the Libya and ISIS campaigns.